Audition Day Questions

-How do residential students commute between the dorms and the Boston Ballet studios?
+How do residential students commute between the residence halls and the Boston Ballet studios?

 SDP-Newton students are bussed between Lasell College and the Newton studios each day.

-SDP-Boston students take Boston’s subway (the “T”) from Kenmore Square two short stops to Copley Square, and walk a short distance through Boston’s historic South End to the downtown studio.
+SDP-Boston students take Boston’s subway (the “T”) and walk a short distance through Boston’s historic South End to the downtown studio.
 SDP-Boston residential students are provided with a prepaid "T" pass, required to travel in pairs, and are escorted by the Residential Staff at the beginning of the program to assist with the route.
 This "T" pass is included in the residential fees.